jonasmcferreira/whiteiron/jhed-wasteland/npcs-and-factions.md

 **Vaulted Ones**

-A few collectors that wander Jhed trading through the villages and scattered clans of the south.
-Usually adorning a bell, tolling as they walk.
-They talk about filling their vaults to protect these artifacts for further study, but in truth are bringing these items to a sphynx, trying to access to the sphyx's vault.
-Oddly, non of these collectors are particularly intelligent and it is more of a brute force trial and error to appease the sphyx.
+    - 4 to 6 members
+    - trade for relics and trinkets of old civilizations
+    - bringing relics to a hidden "vault"
+    - travel between villages and tribes of the south
+    - dim witted trade brutes, adorned with one or a couple of bells
+    - hidden info (the vault has a sphyx which Vaulted Ones have failed riddle)
+    - buffed by sphyx which allows them to travel solo in Jhed Continent

 **Kron**

-A grey skinned Goliath with a Gem of Seeing, an item he will never give up, and uses it to verify Relics.
-Kron should be the only one knowing the location of the vault and also pays the most, he has no issues getting gold and gives it up easily.
+    - Leader of Vaulted Ones
+    - Grey Skinned Goliath
+    - Has Gem of Seeing to authenticate, will not trade this item away
+    - Only member to know the location of Vault
+    - Will pay extra gold for items, and has no issues getting gold through violence

 **Origin**
-Stumbling into sphyx lair and failing riddle, curses you to work for her

-**Sphyx King**
-Wants a crown, finding any crown of the fallen kings in Jhed will allow access to her vault.
+    - Sphyx Lair, riddle is to bring her a gift (wants a crown from one of the kings)

+**Sphyx**

-Riddle: "give me a gift, one for blood that is not mine.
+    - Riddle: "give me a gift, one for blood that is not mine.
 The most powerful mundane trinket"
+    - Answer: wants a crown from one of the fallen kings in Jhed

-**How towns interact**
+**How villages interact**

-Often used in towns for delivery as they pass through consistently, they take minimal risks themselves but just try to acquire those travelled into Jhed
+    - They purchase trinkets of little value, so liked as a source of trade
+    - Nomadic movement makes them ideal to use for trading between villages
+    - Not exactly trusted as they do trade with bandits and hoards

 **Benfits friendship**

-They can keep a lookout for items and willing to purchase them and resell to players
+    - They can purchase items for you that they find, and trade them to players
+    - Location of the Vault

 **Issues enemies**
-When they get key relics, they will be ambushed

-**Encounters:**
-- fight party for one of the relics
-- given location of a relic, or sphyx
-- becoming a vault member
+    - Risk ambush when collecting relics
+    - Lower trade rates of Relics
+    - Sphyx will not offer help